luisgtez/isaac-best-unlocks/README.md

 ## Future Improvements

-- Add an explanation on where to find the save file (either if playing with steam cloud or locally).
 - Adding more filters to visual interface (allow multiple column sorting).
    - Adding filters over which data to show based on if the challenge/character is unlocked or not.
    - Adding filters to choose between searching only characters, challenges, normal characters or tainted characters.